 “Well, Intern,” Pat said, turning to her with a grim smile, “unless you see a head attached that I don’t see, then I’m pretty sure your observation is pretty accurate.”

 Emily hated it when Pat called her Intern.
-As a college senior working on her Criminal Justice and Criminal Psychology degrees, she was required to do a law enforcement internship, and there were some days during that long and hot summer (though not many), when she regretted this particular choice.
-Additionally, she was the only intern, which obviously earned her the moniker “Intern,” although she wasn’t the first and she certainly would not be the last.
+As a college senior working on her double-major in Criminal Justice and Criminal Psychology, she was required to do a law enforcement internship, but in the singular week she’d been there (knowing she had a long semester ahead of her), she never regretted this particular choice.
+She would be spending the entire Fall semester as CSI Pat Simkowski’s intern, earning double credit for the time as it applied to both of her degrees.
+Additionally, she was the only intern in Pat’s office, which obviously earned her the moniker Intern, although she wasn’t the first intern and she certainly would not be the last.

-The two of them, accompanied by uniformed officers of the Oklahoma City Police Department, walked delicately throughout the vacant apartment, looking for anything resembling a hint regarding why there was a headless partially-burned body in the bedroom, Ajax on the countertops, an isolated blood stain in the bathroom, and an isolated blood stain next to the door.
+The two of them — Emily and CSI Simkowski — accompanied by uniformed officers of the Oklahoma City Police Department, cast their gazes diligently throughout the vacant apartment, looking for anything resembling a hint regarding why there was a headless partially-burned body in the bedroom, Ajax on the counter tops, an isolated blood stain in the bathroom, and an isolated blood stain next to the front door.

 Indisputably, the most obvious “clue” in the apartment was on the wall directly above the decapitated body.
-Written in (what Emily assumed was) the victim’s blood was the hastily scribbled phrase, “POST HOC ERGO PROPTER HOC.”
-Upon returning to the bedroom with Pat, Emily stepped to the left of the doorway, paused, and stared at the cryptic dried-but-dripping message.
+Written in (what Emily assumed was) the victim’s blood was the hastily painted phrase, “POST HOC ERGO PROPTER HOC.”
+Upon entering the bedroom with Pat, Emily stepped to the left of the doorway, paused, and stared at the cryptic dried-but-dripping message.

 As she stood motionless, a man in a formal business suit walked into the room and stepped immediately to his right.
 He said nothing, only scribbling the words from the wall onto a small handheld notepad.

 Emily looked at this man, then back at the wall, then back at the man.
 The man in the business suit did not return her glance.
 He clearly was not a detective.
 He wore no gun or badge, his attire was too expensive and classy for a cop’s salary, and he seemed to stand there with a sort of Ivy League snob air about him.
-The expression on his face indicated confidence and arrogance rather than interest or concern (considering there was a dead woman only a few feet from him).
+He was tall, not unattractive, and his dark hair and dark eyebrows seemed overpowered by his dark deep hazel(ish) blue(ish) eyes.
+The expression on his face portrayed a slight indication of confidence and arrogance rather than interest or concern (considering there was a dead woman only a few feet from him).

 “Well, that shit’s unique,” CSI Pat said, pointing at the wall and looking at the man in the suit.
 “Something Satanic?”

 “Latin,” spoke the voices of both Emily and the man in the suit, in unison.
-The two made eye contact.
+The two made eye contact for the first time.
 Emily was immediately a little intimidated.

 “Ah, Intern knows Latin?”
-Pat said, now snapping pictures of the woman’s corpse from multiple angles.
+Pat said, now kneeling next to the body, snapping pictures of the woman’s corpse from multiple angles with an antiquated handheld digital camera, which seemed circa 2004.
 “Looks like we got the smart kid,” he said to the man in the suit.

 “Indeed,” the man said.
 He reached his hand across the doorway toward Emily.
 I’m Dr. Carrick Nichols.”
-He spoke with a faint British accent, indicating his heritage, but he had clearly been in the United States for at least several decades.
-He was somewhat tall, thin, and cadaverous; mid-50s, with a full head of dark salt-and-pepper hair and had a tendency to look down upon people, even if they were taller than his five-foot-eleven frame.
+He spoke with a faint (and fading) British accent, indicating his heritage, but he had clearly been in the United States for at least several decades.
+His tall, thin, and cadaverous frame had a tendency to look down upon people, even if they were taller than his five-foot-eleven frame.
+Emily ventured to guess he was in his late 30s or early 40s.

 “I’m Emily Johannsson,” she replied, shaking his hand across the opening of the bedroom doorway.
-“I’m interning for the summer.”
+“I’m interning for CSI this semester.”

 “Interesting,” Dr. Nichols replied.